Terra88/ArchXyrif/README.md

 <img width="723" height="360" alt="2025-11-08-145308_hyprshot" src="https://github.com/user-attachments/assets/a2f2e2a3-0c51-442c-80fa-5af7de453cd1" />
 GNU GENERAL PUBLIC LICENSE Version 3 - Copyright (c) Terra88 - Read LICENCE section for more.<br>
 <br>
+support BIOS & UEFI, encryption, quick(simplified) & custom partitioning(manual), and system customization.<br>

+After partition and format, the installer guides you through, either installing basic pacstrap & bootloader, of if you choose to, you can select window/login manager from the list and install GPU drivers etc. additional packages as well.

 Aim of the Project:

 ArchXyrif aims to provide a semi-automated, interactive, and guided installation experience for Arch Linux.
 Instead of performing everything manually, ArchXyrif walks the user through each stage of the installation with prompts, menu selections, optional features, and error-handling.

 It is designed to:

-simplify the Arch installation process

-remain fully transparent and interactive

-offer both quick-install and advanced paths
+simplify the Arch installation process remain fully transparent and interactive offer both quick-install and advanced paths

-support BIOS & UEFI, encryption, quick(simplified) & custom partitioning(manual), and system customization.

 You can either use:
 -Quick format/partition to: